yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 * Preclude physical transfer just to redeposit the money into Bank.
 * Encourage redeposit into Bank as opposed to a competitor (or Borrower hoard).

+When Bank has insufficient reserve to satisfy withdrawals, either due to loans in default or a [bank run](https://en.wikipedia.org/wiki/Bank_run), it has only two options, default or borrow.
+To prevent the former, [central banking](https://en.wikipedia.org/wiki/Central_bank) exists to provide the latter.
+This is the meaning of the term "[lender of last resort](https://en.wikipedia.org/wiki/Lender_of_last_resort)".
+[State Banking Principle](State-Banking-Principle) provides a detailed explanation of this *actual* source of [monetary inflation](https://en.wikipedia.org/wiki/Monetary_inflation).

 In summary, it has been shown that:

 * Fractional reserve is inherent in lending.